dart-lang/language/working/0546-patterns/exhaustiveness.md

     Card(this: Jack(oneEyed: true))
     ```

-*   **Extractor pattern:** An extract space whose type is the extractor
+*   **Object pattern:** An object space whose type is the object pattern's type
-    pattern's type and whose fields are the lifted fields of the extractor
+    and whose fields are the lifted fields of the object pattern.
+Positional
-    pattern.
-Positional fields in the extractor pattern get implicit names like
+    fields in the object pattern get implicit names like `field0`, `field1`,
-    `field0`, `field1`, etc.
+    etc.

 *   **Declaration matcher:** The lifted space of the inner subpattern.

-*   **Null-assert or cast binder:** An extract space of type `top`.
+*   **Null-assert or cast binder:** An object space of type `top`.
 These binder
     patterns don't often appear in the matcher patterns used in switches where
     exhaustiveness checking applies, but can occur nested inside a [declaration
     matcher][] pattern.